KOTC Logo (c) 1996 Columbus Knox

 Storyteller, Librarian and Director of the National Association of Black Storytellers Festival & Conference.
 Dr. Frink Reed holds a PHD. in African American Studies and Folktales.

-Educator and Storyteller, Wanda tells folktales and real tales of the past and present for all ages.
+Past President, Educator, Storyteller, Creative Director.
+Wanda tells folktales and real tales of the past and present for all ages.

 Philadelphia poet, author and educator.
 She has penned eight books, including African Animals A-Z a Book of Rhyme and Poetry.